Input

 precision attribute

-Defines the amount of decimals stored for percentage values
+Defines the amount of decimals stored for percentage or currency values.

 {% input custom.some.value1 as:percentage precision:10 %}